noir-lang/noir/docs/docs/tutorials/codealong/contract_tutorials/crowdfunding_contract.md

 You should be able to compile successfully with `aztec-nargo compile`.

-**Congraulations,** you have just built a multi-contract project on Aztec!
+**Congratulations,** you have just built a multi-contract project on Aztec!

 ## Conclusion